 One of the snares in the system of grades as presented by Crowley is that he repeats the word ‘attainment’ hundreds of times, as though there were something to attain and someone to attain it; this can have a hypnotic effect on the serious student.
 The emphasis on attainment places initiation under the restriction of deterministic thinking.
 By setting forth to show that magick is no different than material science, and can be explained in the same terms, Crowley unwittingly prepared the way for reductionism and psychologisation.
 Future generations, born of a Wordless Aeon, would have great difficulty discerning a difference.
 We are in a realm where language will always limit us unless we think differently.
 The different mode of thinking can be described as a backwards flowing stream, and yet it cannot be taught; magick is not what we do, or attain or can get, but what we are.

 Babalon Unveiled and The Enterer of the Threshold are required reading for our students.
 The Enterer is a small book, but infinite care was taken over its preparation.
-The person is expected to make a general study of magick and mysticism.
+The person is expected to make a general study of spiritual traditions.
 After that, it may take between six months and one year of in-depth study of our literature before we will accept a person as a Probationer.
 During the course of study and reading, it is well to perform some preliminary practices based on what is given in Enterer of the Threshold and to begin a diary Record.

 Those who wish to take their enquiry further than the website are welcome to apply to become an Associate, which requires subscription to our monthly ‘93’ Journal.
 Details of how to apply are given on the website here.